Glossary Terms that are used in this ecoregional plan are briefly defined here.

 ecoregional assessment– the Nature Conservancy’s process for setting prioritiesfor conservation in ecoregions. same as “ecoregional plan”.

 ecoregional goals – the number and spatial distribution of conservation targets (species, communities, and ecological systems) neededto adequately conserve the targets in an ecoregion. also called“conservation goal.”

 ecoregional portfolio - the suite of conservation sites that will collectively conserve the biodiversity of an ecoregion.

-blocks of diversity: plants, animals, and natural communities.
+element - shorthand for"element of biological diversity" referring to the basic buildingblocks of diversity: plants, animals, and natural communities.

 endemic - restricted biogeographically to a place.

 focal conservation target– target in Conservation Area Planning; a limited suite(≤8) of species, communities, and ecological systems chosento represent and encompass the full array of biodiversity in aproject area.
 One focal conservation target may reflectthe needs of many other targets in a conservation area or ecoregion.

 Holdridge life forms -categories of ecological settings (temperature, moisture, elevation,latitude), established for global biogeographic description andcomparison by L.R.
 Holdridge (1947).

 indigenous - native to a place; found naturally there, but necessarily restricted to a place.